ona-li-toki-e-jan-Epiphany-tawa-mi/netcatchat/README.md

 If it immediately exits and ouputs something like "Error: Invalid wait-time: 0", you will not be able to run netcatchat in server mode.
 The client should still work though.

+From my experience, the OpenBSD implementation works best.

 ## Synopsis